 What This Indicator Measures:

 This indicator measures the promptness of insurers for submitting first supplemental reports to the Department.
 These are the reports that provide information about liability and the first indemnity payment.
 Insurers have 30 days by rule to submit this report.
 This indicator measures performance quarterly, on a year-to-date and a 12 quarter basis.

 Explanatory Comments for Current Indicator:

-At the end of the 4th quarter 2014, performance is 88%, which is where 12 quarter performance also sits.
+At the end of the 1st quarter 2015, performance is 86%, and 12 quarter performance sits at 87%.
 Both of these comfortably exceed the 80% benchmark.
 Late reporting of lost time injuries by employers is one factor that adversely affects the timeliness of first supplemental reports.
 Continued education of employers by insurers regarding the importance of prompt lost time injury reporting should allow for more improvement in this measure.Indicator 3: Promptness of First Supplemental Reports

 Group A - Large Insurers (400 claims or more per year)

 Group B - Medium Size Insurers (65-399 claims per year)

 Group C - Small Size Insurers (equal to or greater than 65 claims every 3 years)

 PLEASE NOTE: Quarterly summary reports are static, a snapshot of performance reflected by our database the day prior to the reports being run.
 As such, actual performance may be different due to changes to the claims for the given quarter after the reports are run than performance captured in the PDF.